Donald Trump will be the 47th president of the United States

 “America has given us an unprecedented and powerful mandate,” Mr. Trump declared in his victory speech early Wednesday morning.

-It’s hard to overstate the scope of this political comeback – or the likely shift in direction for the nation it signals.
+It’s hard to overstate the scope of this political comeback – or the likely shift in direction for the United States that it signals.
 Mr. Trump will become just the second president in U.S. history to return to office after losing reelection – and the first since Grover Cleveland in 1892, more than a century ago.
 He’ll become the oldest president to enter office – he turned 78 in June and will be a few months older than President Joe Biden was when he was inaugurated in 2021.

 Mr. Trump is also the first convicted felon to win the presidency, having been found guilty of 34 counts of falsifying business records related to hush-money payments to keep adult film star Stormy Daniels’ allegations of an affair under wraps.
-But that conviction – and the three other criminal cases Mr. Trump faced, including two focused on his unsuccessful efforts to reverse his 2020 election loss – are likely to disappear now that he’s won another term.
+But that conviction and the three other criminal cases Mr. Trump faced – including two focused on his unsuccessful efforts to reverse his 2020 election loss – are likely to disappear now that he’s won another term.

 The big question is what happens next.
-Mr. Trump has made big pledges on a variety of issues, saying he’d slap a 60% tariff on Chinese imports, and possibly 100% on imports from Mexico.
-He’s promised to involve the US military in the “largest deportation operation in American history,” to arrest and expel the millions of unauthorized immigrants living in the U.S. Internationally, he’s long been a critic of NATO and some U.S. allies, as well as of U.S. support for Ukraine’s fight to push Russia from its borders, and may pressure Ukraine to accept less-than-favorable terms to end the war there.
+Mr. Trump has made pledges on a variety of issues, saying he’d slap a 60% tariff on Chinese imports, and possibly 100% on imports from Mexico.
+He’s promised to involve the US military in the “largest deportation operation in American history,” to arrest and expel the millions of unauthorized immigrants living in the U.S. Internationally, he’s long been a critic of NATO and some U.S. allies, as well as of U.S. support for Ukraine’s fight to push Russia from its territory, and may pressure Ukraine to accept less-than-favorable terms to end the war there.

 He has also long promised to enact vengeance against those he accused of “lawfare” – including his political opponents, and the Democratic lawmakers who twice impeached him during his last term in office, as well as local prosecutors who charged him with crimes.